Kagura-Meu/Schedule-Plus/README.md

 # Schedule-Plus
-Addition extension for spring annotation @Schedule
+A simple frame for user to use annotation @Schedule with dynamic properties easily.